Joan Chen: Charitable work

 In May 2008, Chen appeared alongside James Kyson Lee, Silas Flensted, and Amy Hanaialiʻi Gilliom in a public service announcement for the Banyan Tree Project campaign to stop HIV/AIDS-related stigma in Asian & Pacific Islander communities.

 In October 2008, Chen made the cover of Trends Health magazine alongside actresses Ke Lan (柯蓝) and Ma Yili (马伊琍) to promote the Chinese Pink Ribbon Breast Cancer Prevention campaign.

 On January 8, 2010, Chen attended, alongside Nancy Pelosi, Nicole Kidman, and Joe Torre, the ceremony to help Family Violence Prevention Fund break ground on a new center located in the Presidio of San Francisco intended to combat violence against women and children.
 During the ceremony, Chen performed an excerpt from the documentary play The Thumbprint of Mukhtar Mai (presented as part of "Seven").

 On January 15, 2010, Chen was set to appear, along with other Asian American personalities, in a series of videos supporting the Center for the Pacific Asian Family.

+Social impact

+Chen has contributed to the Asian LGBTQ+ community in the US by starring in several LGBTQ+ films, with the most famous ones being Saving Face and Montreal, My Beautiful.
+Saving Face was released in 2004, when it released it was rare to see works on topics related to Asian LGBTQ+ community.
+However, this movie demonstrated not only Asian LBTQ+ community’s life, but also some typical Chinese family’s life and relationship.
+It became a classic film widely, and has become reference for people wishing to learn about the life of these communities.

+Chen has also been very dedicated in advocating for the Asian American or broader immigrant community.
+She said publicly, while in an interview, that a very important reason for her choosing her latest character in Montreal, My Beautiful was because she felt strongly connected to the immigrant background of the character.
+She, in other interviews, is also actively expressing her thoughts on the experience as an Asian actress in the US – how hard it was being the minority in Hollywood and the lower visibility for most Asian actors.
+These behaviors has made her one of the most iconic figures among all Asian actors in the US.